-Computer & Information Science (B.S.C.I.S.)
-Transfer Pathway for Cañada College

-Software Engineering Track
+Computer and Information Science (B.S.C.I.S.)
+Transfer Pathway for De Anza College Software Engineering Track

-Transferring made Simple.
-The Transfer Pathways program streamlines the transition from the Community College to STEM (Science, Technology, Engineering and Mathematics) programs at Notre Dame de Namur University (NDNU) by eliminating obstacles to completion and guiding prospective transfer students along their individual paths.
+Transferring Made Simple.
+The Transfer Pathways program eliminates the obstacles with the transition from the Community College to the Bachelor of Science (BS) in STEM (Science, Technology, Engineering and Mathematics) programs at Notre Dame de Namur University (NDNU).

-NDNU accepts transfer students at all levels, freshman through senior, for both spring and fall terms.
-Our counselors and advisors will work with you to determine an individualized academic plan and get you into the classes you need to graduate on time.
+NDNU accepts transfer students for both spring and fall terms with any number of units.
+Our counselors and advisors will work with you to determine an individualized academic plan to map out and get you into the classes you need to graduate on time.
 Students seeking a 2 + 2 transfer agreement can use this pathway document as a guide.
-Please keep in mind that not every course needs to be completed prior to coming to NDNU.
+Please keep in mind that not every course at De Anza College needs to be completed prior to coming to NDNU.
 We will assist you to determine your individual needs.

-STEM Articulation Pathway toward a B.S.C.I.S, Software Engineering Track

-The following courses are recommended to streamline the path through prerequisite courses taken at Cañada College, and specific upper division courses that must be taken at NDNU for the CIS major.
+Articulation Pathway toward a B.S.C.I.S., Software Engineering Track The following courses are recommended to streamline the path through prerequisite courses taken at De Anza College, and specific upper division courses that must be taken at NDNU for the CIS major.
 The pathway is a guide to students who enter NDNU during the 2014-15 year.
 If you will be starting at a later date, please remain in contact with the NDNU CIS department and your advisor, to be aware of any potential changes in the major requirements over time.